klauer/epics-sumo-mirror/doc/examples.rst

 We assume that the name of our :term:`build` should be "MLS-01"::

-  sumo-db --nolock --update-config $APPDIR/sumo-db.config distribution stable | sumo-build --partialdb - new MLS-01
+  sumo-db --nolock --update-config $APPDIR/sumo-db.config distribution | sumo-build --partialdb - new MLS-01

 Now we compile the :term:`build`::